naure/zk/README.md

 Finding a proof for an invalid subset is equivalent to decrypting an RSA-encrypted message.

+One issue is that this scheme is for a set and not a map, so more values can be included.
+It can be addressed by commiting to the size of the set with a min-hash scheme, however it is very rudimentary at the moment.

 ## Demo with Sudokus

 1. Find a secret Sudoku grid.